FerranMarin/axie-scholar-utilities/docs/pages/install_docker_mac.md

     docker pull epith/axie-scholar-utilities

+Before going further, make sure you have zsh as your shell interpreter, for that run (it will ask for your computer password):

+    chsh -s /bin/zsh

 If you go this route, I recomend also setting up these alias in your terminal to execute commands easier:

     # Alias to generate secrets